CaderIdris/Graddnodi/README.md

 ### Measurements

 The measurements downloaded from InfluxDB 2.x are saved in Output/*run name*/*field*.db.

-They are separated into different fields.
-Each table in the field represents a device.
+Each table in the field database represents a device.
 Each row in the table corresponds to a single measurement made by a device.

 |Name|Definition|Data type|Possible values|Required?|